MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Business-Envisioning.md

 ## Introduction

 Artificial intelligence (AI) is revolutionizing industries, prompting businesses to embrace its potential like never before.
 It has the potential to unlock new opportunities and enable transformative use cases, reshaping the way businesses interact with and provide products and services to their customers.
-As AI becomes increasingly embedded in everyday applications, we must invest time and attention to ensure planned AI use cases align with business needs, fulfill real user demand, and are technically feasible with available resources.
+As AI becomes more common in daily applications, we need to ensure that AI projects match business goals, meet user needs, and can be built with the resources we have.

 This article enables Independent Software Vendors (ISVs) to: